aren-consortium/AREN/README.md

 Drop the DB with `dropdb -U [db_user] [db_name]`
 Recreate the database with  `createdb -U [db_user] [db_name]`
 Start the application like for a first deployment.
+Open the application in your browser and set the DB credentials as asked.
+Do not pursue much further on the browser !
+* The database schema is now created.
 Execute the following SQL code `ALTER TABLE documents ADD COLUMN tags text; ALTER TABLE documents ADD COLUMN proposed_tags text;`
 Import your old datas with `psql -h [db_server] -p [db_port] -a -U [db_user] -f dump.sql [db_name]` and correct the errors.
-(the notifications were not being remove, so some foreign key error may arrive, they can be ignored).
+* the notifications were not being remove, so some foreign key error may arrive, they can be ignored.
-Execute the following SQL code `ALTER TABLE documents REMOVE COLUMN tags text; ALTER TABLE documents REMOVE COLUMN proposed_tags text;`
+Execute the following SQL code `ALTER TABLE documents DROP COLUMN tags; ALTER TABLE documents DROP COLUMN proposed_tags;`
+Finish the configuration in your browser.

 ## Documentation
 The web interface is shiped with an useful *help* button.
 Use it if you have any issues.